 LANAP targets and destroys infected tissue in your gums.
 This means that it removes the bacteria completely, resulting in clean and healthy gums.
 These results should last forever, but it depends on how well you take care of your teeth post-treatment.

 LANAP gives you another chance to take better care of your teeth and gums.
-After the procedure, you’ll want to keep an eye on your oral hygiene by brushing and flossing on a regular basis to prevent further building up bacteria.
+After the procedure, practice good oral hygiene by brushing and flossing regularly to prevent further building up bacteria.
 By following the advice from your periodontist, you’ll build better habits to keep your teeth and gums in great condition.

 Who Is a Good Candidate for LANAP?

 LANAP candidates don’t need to meet a strict set of requirements to be eligible.
-As a safe non-surgical gum disease treatment, it can even be considered for those that would not be eligible for traditional periodontal surgery.
-This includes patients with pre-existing conditions such as diabetes, pregnant patients, and anyone else that may not be suitable for a surgical option.
+As a safe non-surgical gum disease treatment, it’s ideal for those not eligible for traditional periodontal surgery.
+This includes patients with pre-existing conditions such as diabetes, pregnant patients, and those not suitable for surgery.

-If you’re struggling with periodontitis and are experiencing large pockets between your gums, then you may be a good candidate for LANAP.
-Schedule an appointment with Arizona Periodontal Group today and we’d be happy to have a consultation.
+If you’re struggling with periodontitis and have large pockets between your gums, you may be a good candidate for LANAP.
+Schedule an appointment with Arizona Periodontal Group today for a consultation.